 concentrations in honey and propolis, has been shown to be an inhibitor of

 aromatase enzyme activity.
-The aim of this study was to verify if daily treatment for 21 days with propolis and honey, containing chrysin, would modify urinary
+The aim of this study was to verify if daily treatment for 21 days with propolis and honey, containing chrysin,

-measurable in urine samples.
+subjects.
 The obtained data did not show alterations of

 the levels of testosterone in the volunteers after 7, 14, and 21 days of